consiglionazionaledellericerche/jscontact-tools/README.md

                                         .build();
 ```

-The build method throws the `java.lang.NullPointerException` when a not null property is missing.
+The build method throws the `java.lang.NullPointerException` when a required property is missing.
 Here in the following an unsuccessful creation of an `EmailAddress` instance is shown.

 ```